New York Central Hudson: Streamlining

 The Hudsons were of excellent quality.
 In response to the styling sensation of the new diesel-powered Zephyr streamliner, Locomotive No. 5344 (the last J-1e) was fitted with an Art Deco streamlined shroud designed by Carl F. Kantola and was named Commodore Vanderbilt on December 27, 1934.
 The streamlining was later replaced to match the last ten J-3a Super Hudson locomotives (5445-5454) that had been built with streamlining designed by Henry Dreyfuss.
 J-1e Hudson #5344 stuck out from the rest of the roster, as it was the only J-1 to be streamlined, and was one of two locomotives ever to be streamlined twice (the other being a Baltimore and Ohio P-7, number 5304).
 Two more J-3a locomotives (5426 & 5429) had a 3rd streamlining style fitted in 1941 for Empire State Express service.
 The streamlined locomotives featured prominently in NYC advertising.

 The forte of all Hudsons was power at top speed.
 They were poor performers at low speed and the presence of a booster engine on the trailing truck was an absolute necessity for starting.
 For this reason, they were generally favored by railroads with flat terrain and straight routes.
 After the NYC, the Milwaukee Road was also fond of the Hudsons, acquiring 22 class F6 and six streamlined class F7s.
 The Atchison, Topeka & Santa Fe Railway also had 16, while the New York, New Haven & Hartford Railroad had 10 (#1400-1409) streamlined I-5 4-6-4s built by Baldwin in 1937 (nicknamed "Shoreliners").
 Few railroads with hilly terrain acquired any.

 A booster was prone to troubles, however, and gradually fell out of favor.
 Instead of a complicated booster, it was deemed preferential to have an extra pair of driving wheels, and thus better traction.

-On September 7, 1943, No. 5450 suffered a boiler explosion in Canastota, New York, killing three enginemen and putting her out of service until the end of World War II due to a steel shortage.
+On September 7, 1943, No. 5450 suffered a boiler explosion in Canastota, New York, killing three enginemen and putting it out of service until the end of World War II due to a steel shortage.